Protected Species Surveys

 Wildwood Ecology can undertake a survey of your land (or proposed land purchase) for reptiles, as part of a Preliminary Ecological Appraisal.
 Subsequent detailed surveys to inform appropriate levels of mitigation or compensation for a development licence application can also be performed.

 For further information on our reptile

 All native British reptiles are protected under the Wildlife and Countryside Act 1981 (as amended).
 It is illegal to intentionally kill or injure any native British reptile species.

-The sand lizard and smooth snake are European Protected Species and receive further protection under the Conservation of Habitats and Species Regulations 2010.
+The sand lizard and smooth snake are European Protected Species and receive further protection under the Conservation of Habitats and Species Regulations 2017.

-Common lizards and slow worms are most frequently found, with adders and grass snakes less abundant.
+Common lizards and slow worms are the most frequently found with adders and grass snakes less common.
 The smooth snake (England-only) and sand lizard are both very rare and found only in sandy heathland habitats in limited areas.

-Reptiles are commonly encountered basking in open sunlight, to gain body heat from the early morning sun.
-They seek refuge among vegetation and under logs, rocks, or in compost heaps.
-They are present in rural and urban areas, favouring heathland, scrub, rough grassland, moorland, railway embankments, churchyards, and hedgerows.
+Reptiles are commonly encountered basking in open sunlight to gain body heat from the early morning sun.
+They seek refuge among vegetation and under logs, rocks or in compost heaps.
+They are present in rural and urban areas favouring heathland, scrub, rough grassland, moorland, railway embankments, churchyards, and hedgerows.